NU-CEM/Group_wiki/using_aims.md

 phonopy -f phonopy-FHI-aims-displacement-{001..120}/outfile
 ```
 4. **Post processing**:
 - Plot the phonon band structure!
 First create a `band.conf` file which constains phonopy related keywords.
 To plot a bandstrcture, we need to specify a band path.
-Its almost become standard practice at this point to follow the convention set by Setyawan [et al.](https://doi.org/10.1016/j.commatsci.2010.05.010).
-The high symmetry points sample the irreducible part of the Brillouin zone. `-p` is for plot and `-s` is for save.
+Its almost become standard practice at this point to follow the convention set by Setyawan [et al.](https://doi.org/10.1016/j.commatsci.2010.05.010)  The high symmetry points sample the irreducible part of the Brillouin zone. `-p` is for plot and `-s` is for save.
 A sample band.conf is here.
 Note: Remember to symmetrize your forces by using the `FC_SYMMETRY = .TRUE.` keyword.
-This ensures translational symmetry and perumtation symmetry is appiled on the force conatant matrix.
+This ensures translational symmetry and permutation symmetry is appiled on the force conatant matrix.
 This fixes tiny imaginary modes seen at the Gamma point.
 ```
 phonopy -p -s band.conf
 ```